JustinSDK/dotSCAD/docs/lib2-px_polyline.md

 # px_polyline

-Given a list of points. `px_line` returns points that can be used to draw a pixel-style polyline.
+Given a list of points. `px_polyline` returns points that can be used to draw a pixel-style polyline.

 **Since:** 2.0